From commodities to high-value service providers

 “With their experience in IoT, utilities have immense assets for leveraging the potential of digital.
 To succeed, they need to put next-generation, real-time analytics platforms at the heart of their business and technology strategies.

-Head of Sales, Energy & Utility, Atos
+Head of Energy & Utilities Marketing and Portfolio, Atos

 Where should you begin?